openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 ### Add platform awareness to the CVO

-In order to reduce the impact of the BMO when running on non bare metal platforms, the CVO could gain the ability to manage operators that are platform-specific, meaning the BMO would move only be installed and run when the CVO detects (via a `io.openshift.release.platform` image label, for example) that this operator is required on this platform.
+In order to reduce the impact of the CBO when running on non bare metal platforms, the CVO could gain the ability to manage operators that are platform-specific, meaning the CBO would move only be installed and run when the CVO detects (via a `io.openshift.release.platform` image label, for example) that this operator is required on this platform.